 There does come a point when self-reflection has limits.

 For example, it’s really, really hard to identify something about yourself that legitimately lies outside of your awareness.
 It’s hard to know what we don’t know, you know?
 When it comes to deeper self-discovery, it’s essential to have feedback.
 Here are some possibilities:

 Friends: Do you have any friends or family members who don’t just know you really well, but who are insightful and wise, and also brave enough to be straight with you?
 (In a compassionate, emotionally safe way?)
 If so, and if you’re ready for honest answers, it might be time to have a sit-down with them.

-Challenge yourself to be vulnerable, and say, “You know, I’m not feeling good about this specific part of my life, and I wonder what you see that I might be doing here that are contributing to this situation?”
+Challenge yourself to be vulnerable, and say, “You know, I’m not feeling good about this specific part of my life, and I wonder what you see that I might be doing here that is contributing to this situation?”
 If your friend is brave enough to say it (emotionally mature enough to make you feel safe and cared for while they do) and you’re open enough to receive it, these can be life-changing conversations.